Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/C. Before & After Analysis.md

 | 2018 | 6396562317 | 6500818510 | 104256193 | 1.63 |
 | 2019 | 6883386397 | 6862646103 | -20740294 | -0.30 |
 | 2020 | 7126273147 | 6973947753 | -152325394 | -2.14 |

+#### Sale Metrics Comparison: 12 Weeks Before and After 2020-06-15 Across Years (2018, 2019, and 2020)

+1. **Overall Trend**:

+   - While there was a significant increase in sales in 2018 and a slight decrease in 2019, 2020 saw a notable decrease in sales during this period compared to previous years.
+This suggests a significant negative impact on sales in 2020 compared to earlier years.